vbaconnet-ledger/developer-portal/_docs/nano-app/load.md

 <!--  -->

 While the container image is running:
-1. Plug and unlock the Nano S or S Plus.
+1. Plug and unlock the Nano S.
-3. Use `make load` to load the app to the Nano S or S Plus and `make delete` to delete it.
+3. Use `make load` to load the app to the Nano S and `make delete` to delete it.
 3. You can exit the image, with the command `exit`.